 Exemptions

 The CAISO has the authority to grant exemptions from certain CAISO metering standards for a CAISO Metered Entity, as set forth in Section 10.4.
 A CAISO Metered Entity with a temporary exemption shall provide site specific Revenue Quality Meter Data to the CAISO in accordance with its Meter Service Agreement for CAISO Metered Entities and the CAISO Tariff.
-A Generating Unit that provides Regulatory Must-Take Generation connected directly to a UDC Distribution System and that sells its entire output to the UDC in which the Generating Unit is located is not subject to the audit, testing or certification requirements of the CAISO.
+A Generating Unit that provides Regulatory Must-Take Generation with an Existing QF Contract or an Amended QF Contract that is connected directly to a Distribution System and that sells its entire output to the UDC or in the MSS which the Generating Unit is located is not subject to the audit, testing or certification requirements of the CAISO.

 * * *